DanielVisicatto/DanielVisicatto/README.md

 </div>

 ### About me
-I'm a {backend, frontend and mobile} student.
-I'm learning about C#, Java, JavaScript, C, Python technologies, and some DB's like MongoDB, SqlServer, MySql, Firebase.
-Technologies like ReactJs, ReactNative, Maven, .Net and finally some framworks like MicrosoftEntityFrawork, and Spring.
-Any help is welcome.
+I'm currently a student specializing in {backend, frontend, and mobile} development.
+I'm actively learning a wide range of technologies, including C#, Java, JavaScript, C, and Python.
+Additionally, I'm exploring various databases such as MongoDB, SqlServer, MySql, and Firebase.
+I'm also gaining hands-on experience with frameworks like ReactJs, ReactNative, Maven, and .Net.
+Finally, I'm familiarizing myself with frameworks such as Microsoft Entity Framework and Spring.
+I'm open to any assistance or guidance in my learning journey.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DanielVisicatto&layout=compact&theme=dark&align=right)](https://github.com/anuraghazra/github-readme-stats)